-Would you believe that more than 50 percent of your home’s energy costs are for your heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Where you aware that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+This is why it’s so important to maintain an energy-efficient HVAC system.

-In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save consumers money and stimulate sustainability.
+In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and stimulate sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces